 The white grape variety originates from the border region Portugal/Spain.
 Synonyms are Albariña, Albariño, Albelleiro, Alvarin Blanco, Alvarinha, Azal Blanco, Cainho Branco, Galego, Galeguinho and Padernã.
-The parentage (parenthood) is unknown.
-In spite of apparently indicating synonyms or similarities, it must not be confused with the varieties Albarín Blanco, Albillo Real, Amaral, Azal Branco, Caíño Blanco, Galego Dourado, Savagnin Blanc = Traminer (in Spain and Australia under Albariño and Albarín Blanco) or Verdeca.
-Alvarinho was a crossbreeding partner of the new varieties Alvarinho Liláz, Alvarinho Silvestre, Alvarinho Topasio and Casalze.
-It is most likely a very old grape variety.
-According to an unverifiable hypothesis, it was allegedly brought to Galicia via the Pilgrim's Way to Santiago between the 11th and 13th centuries by Cistercian monks from Germany or France.
-However, the assumption of a relationship with Riesling is not tenable.
-According to DNA analyses carried out in 2003, there is a close relationship with the Loureiro variety.
-From a presumably natural cross between Albariño (Alvarinho) x Caíño Bravo (Amaral) comes the variety Caíño Blanco.
+Parentage (parentage) is unknown.
+Despite seemingly suggestive synonyms or similarities, it should not be confused with the varieties Albarín Blanco, Albillo Real, Amaral, Azal Branco, Caíño Bl anco, Galego Dourado, Savagnin Blanc = Traminer (in Spain and Australia under Albariño and Albarín Blanco) or Verdeca.
+Alvarinho was a crossing partner of the new varieties Alvarinho Liláz, Alvarinho Silvestre, Alvarinho Topasio, Casalze and Valveirinha.
+It is a very old grape variety.
+According to an unverifiable hypothesis, it was supposedly brought to Galicia by Cistercian monks from Germany or France via the Camino de Santiago between the 11th and 13th centuries.
+However, the assumption of a relationship with the Riesling is not tenable.
+According to DNA analyses carried out in 2003, there is a close relationship to the Loureiro variety.
+The Caíño Blanco variety is the result of a presumably natural cross between Albariño (Alvarinho) x Caíño Bravo (Amaral).